-Here’s Inchin Closers 5 step guide to help you choose which East Asian language to learn
+Inchin Closers 5 step guide.
+Know the differences between Japanese and Chinese language.
+Is Korean easier to learn than Mandarin?
+This guide will help you choose which East Asian language to learn.

-You might be taken in by k-pop stars, the upbeat music of BTS or swoon over Korean Drama Tv serials, or you might be fascinated by Japanese anime, their soul searching films and cute yet fierce characters, or the glittering city lights, promise of big business and trade with China might catch your fancy.
-Professionals and students alike are often perplexed over which East Asian language to learn?
-Inchin Closers guide will help you differentiate and then decide which language is best for you to learn.
+You might be taken in by k-pop stars, the upbeat music of BTS or swoon over Korean Drama Tv serials.
+You might be fascinated by Japanese anime, their soul searching films and cute yet fierce characters.
+Or the glittering city lights, promise of big business and trade with China might catch your fancy.
+Professionals and students alike are often perplexed over which language to learn – Chinese, Japanese or Korean?
+Inchin Closers 5 step guide will help you differentiate and then decide which language is easier for you to learn.

-Along the way, we help bust some language myths and point out the easy and tough parts of each language to help language learners make a more informed decision.
+Along the way, we help bust a few language myths and point out the comparative easy and challenging aspects of learning Chinese, Japanese and Korean language to help language learners make a more informed decision.

-While all Asian languages might look and sound the same, they are not.
-Japanese and Korean have borrowed many words from Chinese (Mandarin) as historically, they were all one land.
-However the origins of their language are different.
+While Chinese, Japanese and Korean languages might look and sound the same, they are not.
+Historically, all one jurisdiction, Japanese and Korean have borrowed many words from Chinese (Mandarin).
+Nonetheless the origins of their language are different.
 Chinese stems from the Indo-Tibetian language family which is a family of more than 400 languages and includes Burmese.

 Japanese and Korean on the other hand originate from the Altaic family which has no defined origin, but covers areas from Turkey to Japan, essentially following the Altai mountain range in Central Asia.